 Our ethnographic research sees us spending hours in the homes of perfect strangers we would never otherwise meet, sitting around kitchen tables and asking about their hopes and fears when it comes to their family’s health, or education or to unpick trauma around life crises ranging from mental illness to bankruptcy.

 We shadow case workers, managers, drivers, nurses and teachers around their normal, hectic working days to observe first hand how policy and the design of services (or lack thereof) translates into practice and experiences.

 Why What I’ve Seen Should Encourage You

 Most of my career has been in the UK.
 But having spent four of the last five years in such conversations in the USA, criss-crossing the vast country from deep conservative to deep liberal territory, I see the political lines in the UK now re-drawn on ones that more closely resemble the US.
 To over-simplify; less about democratic socialism or free-market capitalism and who in society they work more and less in favour of, and more about traditional definitions of liberalism and conservatism.

 But I, often playing or being the naïve outsider, always felt welcome with every threshold I crossed.

-Why What We Need and Want Should Encourage All Of Us
+Why What We Need and Want and Have Should Encourage All Of Us